First Lady Louisa Catherine Johnson Adams

 Once again, the First Lady began feeling her own depression, not speaking, and spending nights alone.
 She gave another name for the White House and called it, “A dull and stately prison.”

 Louisa found herself more involved.
 She fought on issues regarding slavery and found her calling as an advocate for women’s rights.
-At this point her marriage was at its’ highest point, both her and John were getting along, talking at the same level.
-Everything, everyday, seemed to grow brighter.
+At this point, her marriage was at its’ highest point, both she and John were getting along, talking at the same level.
+Everything, every day, seemed to grow brighter.
 She kept telling friends these were the best days she would spend with John.

 John was known as outspoken when fighting for an issue he believed in and would stand up in the house delivering a strong and mighty speech.
 During one of these speeches, he collapsed on the floor of congress, and passed away two days later, in February 1848.

 The love inside two people, hidden until the First Lady, then out of the White House, took her to stand on her own issues.
 Louisa was a beautiful woman and an intellectual.
 She seldom had the opportunity to let others know what she could accomplish.
 Unfortunately, she would name her own autobiography, “The Adventures of Nobody.”

 Louisa passed away four years after her husband and was buried at the side of her husband in Quincy Mass.
 The country found it a bit of a surprise when both houses considered Louisa’s death as a day of mourning.
 If Louisa knew how much her work did mean she would have found herself, and her book may have had a different title.

 When was this portrait painted of Louisa and by who?

 I may have the matching one of John Q. Adams.